KimleeHeng/azure-network-protocols/README.md

 | 3️⃣  | **DHCP Request**  | The client requests to use the offered IP address by sending a DHCP Request message.           |
 | 4️⃣  | **DHCP ACK**      | The server acknowledges the request and officially assigns the IP to the client.               |

 Here is another representation on how the DHCP handshake works.
-Again, this is the standard 4 step process known as DORA that is used by DHCP to assign an IP address to a client
+Again, this is the standard 4 step process known as DORA that is used by DHCP to assign an IP address to a client.

 ![attachments/handshake.PNG](attachments/handshake.PNG)

+This example showed how DHCP works on a network and how Wireshark helps us see the traffic involved.
+We also learned about the DORA process and how it’s used during the DHCP handshake to assign an IP address to a device.